lafolle/lafolle.ca/content/blog/broken-resolution.md

 identitiy of self as to who generated the certificate, list of domains this certificate is valid for in CN (Common Name) and SAN (Subject Alternate Name) fields and other various fields.

-Note from the section above that the certificate is valid for selected list of domains.
+Note from the section above, the certificate is only valid for selected list of domains.
 When client made a connection with server,  the server sent back its certificate to affirm its identity.
 Apart from many other validations (like is the certificate signed by a verified CA, is the cert expired or not,  etc) the client also checks if the domain name to which it was trying to connect to matches the CN (Common Name) or SAN (Subject Alternate Name) present in the certificate.
 This is the stuff that failed in our case as neither CN nor SAN in certificate matches `google.com`.
 What are they in the certificate?
 CN is set to "mkcert
 <username>@<machine-name>.local (<my full name>)" and SAN consists of DNS name=example.com and IP Address =
 127.0.0.1.
 Both of these were set by the `mkcert` command for us.

 Cool, so we now know why the failure occured.
-But what if we generate the certificate where SAN matches "google.com"?
+But what if we generate the certificate where SAN matches `google.com`?

 Lets generate cert for google.com: `mkcert google.com`,  and load them into the server such that server looks like
 this: